shreyasavant/tissuemnist/README.md

 ### Model Not Found Error

-If you get an error like "Model 'DeiT-Base' not in MODELS_TO_TRAIN":
+If you get an error like "Model 'DeiT-Tiny' not in MODELS_TO_TRAIN":

 1. Check your `.env` file and ensure all models are listed:
    ```bash